MythicAgents/Apollo/documentation-payload/Apollo/commands/reg_write_value.md

 New Value: [new value]
 ```

->Writing to the registry will create a Registry Write artifact in the artifacts view.
+>A Registry Write artifact is generated from this command.